ds4se/chapters/williams/TheisenWilliams.md

    International Symposium on Software Testing and Analysis, 2014.
 3. S. Han, Y. Dang, S. Ge, D. Zhang, and T. Xie "Performance debugging in the large via mining millions of stack traces."
 In Proceedings of the 34th International Conference on Software Engineering, pp. 145-155.
 2012.
+4. K. Glerum, K. Kinshumann, S. Greenberg, G. Aul, V. Orgovan, G. Nichols, D. Grant, G. Loihle, and G. Hunt "Debugging in the (very) large: ten years of implementation and experience."
+In Proceedings of the ACM SIGOPS 22nd symposium on Operating systems principles pp. 103-116.
+2009.
-4. C. Theisen, K. Herzig, P. Morrison, B. Murphy, and L. Williams, “Approximating Attack Surfaces with Stack Traces”, in Companion Proceedings of 37th International Conference on Software Engineering, 2015.
+5. C. Theisen, K. Herzig, P. Morrison, B. Murphy, and L. Williams, “Approximating Attack Surfaces with Stack Traces”, in Companion Proceedings of 37th International Conference on Software Engineering, 2015.
-5. C. Theisen, R. Krishna, and L. Williams, “Strengthening the Evidence that Attack Surfaces can be Approximated with Stack Traces”, NCSU Technical Report
+6. C. Theisen, R. Krishna, and L. Williams, “Strengthening the Evidence that Attack Surfaces can be Approximated with Stack Traces”, NCSU Technical Report